simplechaudhary-21/Housing-Dataset-Exploration/README.md

 This dataset is commonly used for regression tasks to predict median house values based on census data.

 ## Project Structure
-- **Untitled.ipynb**: Jupyter notebook containing the code for data loading, inspection, and visualization.
+- **Housing Dataset Exploration.ipynb**: Jupyter notebook containing the code for data loading, inspection, and visualization.
 - **housing.csv**: The dataset file (not included in this repository; download from sources like Kaggle or scikit-learn datasets).

 ## Prerequisites